ChangboBro/SPL06-MEMS-barometer-micropython/README.md

 Sorry for some Chinese annotation, I didn't delete(translate) them because I'm lazy.

-The SPL06 is a high precision MEMS barometer, its resolution of altitude can up to 5cm! (but I think maybe it's +-10cm, still very good)
+The SPL06 is a high precision MEMS barometer, its resolution of altitude can up to 5cm! (but I think maybe +-10cm, still very good)

 It need some troublesome code to process the value you get from register and calculate altitude.